pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

     3/12
     ```

-    If the year is not given, the default year will be the current year as logged by the local machine.
+    If the year is not defined, the default year will be the current year as logged by the local machine.

 * dd